Who's On The Mat

 From The Heart

-My Manduka helps me practice to work mind and body as ONE.
+My Manduka helps me practice keeping my peace and staying strong in my mind and body.

 Why Manduka?: Manduka mats are the most amazing to practice with.
 They treat every piece of my body with care.
 I love the cushion, the non-slip, they are both intelligent and forgiving.
 Thank you Manduka!

 What does your Manduka help you #practice?: My Manduka helps me practice presence.
 The stability of these mats leave my mind able to focus on my practice alone.

 After leaving a busy and stressful career as a fashion designer, Jennifer wanted to focus on creating something that gave back to others as well as herself.
 Yoga had spoken to her for years, and she finally had time to give her focus and energy to it.
 She completed Vinyasa teacher training in 2005, and as her life expanded went on to study further within yoga and it's affects on Women's Health.
 She has trained extensively with amazing mentors in Fertility, Prenatal and Postnatal Yoga.

 She founded JenYoga in 2005, creating Yoga at the Lake, weekly opportunities to practice yoga outside in the Minneapolis Parks, enjoying the glorious weather and a connection to the earth like no other.
 She enjoys teaches all levels during these classes, and connecting to the unpredictability of being outside.
 Once, while class was in savasna, a dog who had been frolicking near by, ran up gave two of her students a sweet nuzzle, then ran over gave her a kiss on the cheek and ran off again.
 The outdoor classes are filled with the purest of joy!